xaca/CYFCO/README.md

 similares al asteroide troyano (5261) Eureka.
 Sus características superficiales recuerdan tanto a los cráteres de la Luna como a los valles, desiertos y casquetes polares de la Tierra.

+Argor is a planet that is the home of the Argorans.